 "Too many in our community are suffering and dying from a lack of services.
 Mental health illnesses are more likely to impact people across the lifespan than any other disease.
-Please help." - Grand Traverse County resident
+Please help."

 "A member of my family needs mental health services which are difficult to access due to transportation and financial limitations, as well as a shortage of psychiatrists in our region."